-Quick blender pancakes are an amazing thing to have in your real food arsenal, and they’re also gluten free.
-Made with oats, bananas, yogurt, eggs, and other real food ingredients, these oatmeal blender pancakes will supercharge your morning!
+Quick banana oat blender pancakes are an amazing thing to have in your real food arsenal, and they’re also gluten free.
+Made with oats, bananas, yogurt, eggs, and other real food ingredients, these healthy blender pancakes will supercharge your morning!

 Why blender pancakes are the perfect easy breakfast hack

-Ahh, the smell of pancakes and coffee when you wake up… nothing else quite sparks that “cozy” feeling the same way.
+Ahh, the smell of pancakes and coffee upon waking.
+Nothing else quite sparks that “cozy” feeling the same way.
 Who doesn’t love pancakes – or any breakfast food, for that matter.

 But having a REAL cooked breakfast, especially on a busy morning, is a rare occurrence in our house!
 Our usual breakfast is usually a quick smoothie with oatmeal or toast.

 But, with this simple breakfast recipe for blender pancakes, a cooked breakfast is possible any day of the week.
 It’s a great recipe with banana and oatmeal that has lots of fiber and protein.

 I am so excited about how easy, healthy, and TASTY these blender pancakes are!
 They are gluten-free and need no sugar, since the bananas act as a natural sweetener.

 Needless to say, we’ve been having cooked breakfasts a lot more often in our house!
 It’s also a great recipe when you need a fast dinner with some bacon on the side.
 Mama friends, this will save you some serious time!